-1.5.4 AIRWORTHINESS CERTIFICATION PLAN (ACP)
+1.5.5.
+Airworthiness Certification Plan (ACP)

-Main Contractor shall prepare an Airworthiness Certification Plan (ACP) bringing out the design & development details towards compliance to TAB of the Airborne Stores along with the involvement of TAA and other stakeholders at various stages.
+Main Contractor shall prepare an Airworthiness Certification Plan (ACP) bringing out the design & development, test & evaluation details towards compliance to TAB of the Airborne Stores along with the involvement of TAA and other stakeholders at various stages.
 This plan shall be approved by CEMILAC.

-1.5.5 QUALITY ASSURANCE PLAN (QAP)
+1.5.6 Quality Assurance Plan (QAP)